Kaiser-Yang/blink-cmp-dictionary/README.md

 ### How to enable this plugin for comment blocks only?

-Use this below `enabled` function to check if the cursor is in a comment block:
+Use this below `should_show_items` function to check if the cursor is in a comment block:

 ```lua
 dictionary = {